-- Rangatahi might respond to grief and loss by engaging in risk taking behavior – to escape the feelings and reality and as a source of comfort; for example, drinking, drugs, more sexual contact or reckless driving.
+- Rangatahi might respond to grief and loss by engaging in risk taking behaviour – to escape the feelings and reality and as a source of comfort; for example, drinking, drugs, more sexual contact or reckless driving.

-- What loss has te tamaiti or rangatahi experienced.
-Have they moved home, are away from family/whānau and siblings and important people, changed schools and lost connections with significant places.
+- What loss has te tamaiti or rangatahi experienced?
+Have they moved home, are away from family/whānau and siblings and important people, changed schools and lost connections with significant places?
 What is and/or has been their response to that loss?

 - Each tamaiti or rangatahi will show their grief in a different way and they may lack the words to say how they feel.
-What family/whānau support is or has been available to te tamaiti or rangatahi.
+What family/whānau support is or has been available to te tamaiti or rangatahi?

-- Has their developmental need for physical contact and affection been responded to
+- Has their developmental need for physical contact and affection been responded to?

-- Shock, disbelief, sadness, guilt, anger, fear and physical symptoms such as sleep and appetite disruption are normal emotions in response to grief and loss
+- Shock, disbelief, sadness, guilt, anger, fear and physical symptoms such as sleep and appetite disruption are normal emotions in response to grief and loss.

-- Te tamaiti or rangatahi can blame themselves for what has happened in their family/whānau – who can be there from the family/whānau to explain to and support te tamaiti.
+- Te tamaiti or rangatahi can blame themselves for what has happened in their family/whānau – who can be there from the family/whānau to explain to and support te tamaiti?